 Signs And Symptoms

-The term “red-green color blindness” is somewhat misleading because the problem isn’t with red, green, or blue but rather with how your brain perceives them.
-Red-green color blindness affects the ability to distinguish between red, orange, and yellow hues on one side, and between greenish-yellow, yellow-greens, and bluish greens on the other.
+The term “red-green color blindness” is a bit misleading.
+The issue isn’t with red, green, or blue.
+It’s with how your brain sees them.
+Red-green color blindness affects the ability to tell red, orange, and yellow apart.
+It also affects telling greenish-yellow, yellow-green, and blue-green apart.

 What Do Red Green Color Blind People See